wamae-ndiritu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [13.
 Floats](./13-print_float) - prints a number with two decimal places, followed by a new line.
 To do this, we can use `printf` and use a format specifier.
 In this case `%f` will format the it to a floating-point integer and add a new line at the end. `printf "%.2f\n"`. `.2f` will give us two decimal places.

+[14.
+Decimal to Hexadecima](./100-decimal_to_hexadecimal) - To convert decimal to hexadecimal, we can use the format specifier `%x`.
+This will format the input decimal value to a hexadecimal (base 16).
+Of course, the format specifier is used with the `printf`.